chvandorp/hboms/README.md

 ## Tutorials

-In the folder `notebooks` there are a number of tutorials, demonstrating the features of HBOMS.
+In the folder `docs/notebooks` there are a number of tutorials, demonstrating the features of HBOMS.
-*Currently there are only two notebooks about epidemic models, and within-host infection data with censored observations.
-This collection will grow!*
+Documentation for HBOMS is hosted on [hboms.readthedocs.io](hboms.readthedocs.io).